tfehlmann/fumi-tools/README.md

   -o OUTPUT, --output OUTPUT
                         Output SAM or BAM file, sorted by read name.
 To output SAM on stdout use '-'.
+  --paired              Specify this option if your input contains paired end reads.
   --start-only          Reads only need the same start position and the same
-                        UMI to be considered duplicates. (default: False) --threads THREADS     Number of threads to use. (default: 1) --memory MEMORY       Maximum memory used for sorting.
-Units can be K/M/G.
+                        UMI to be considered duplicates.
+  --threads THREADS     Number of threads to use. (default: 1) --memory MEMORY       Maximum memory used for sorting.
+Units can be K/M/G. (default: 3G) --seed SEED           Random number generator seed. (default: 42) --version             Display version number.
-                        (default: 3G)
-  --seed SEED           Random number generator seed. (default: 42) --version             Display version number.
 ```